 Introductory systems are geared towards small businesses as the first solution implemented in an organization.
 Introductory systems are typically designed to accommodate one business process (such as accounting or inventory management) and will often require integration with other standalone systems to provide functionality across multiple departments.

-- The systems share a database
+- ERP systems share a database

 - Information is available in real-time